Canon SX420 vs SX500

 It is notable that the SX420 offers wifi support, while the SX500 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the SX500 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX500 was succeeded by the Canon SX510.
+Both the SX420 and the SX500 have been discontinued, but can regularly be found used on eBay.
+The SX500 was replaced by the Canon SX510, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon SX420 better than the Canon SX500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.